Refining Datapath for Microscaling ViTs: Related Work

 \section{Related Work}

 Sharing certain components for a block of values has been widely recognized as the state-of-the-art technique for quantizing CNNs~\cite{lin2017accurate, zhang2018lqnets}.
 Further explorations within this line of research have investigated grouping numbers at various granularities, including layer-wise~\cite{wu2018training}, channel-wise~\cite{krishnamoorthi2018quantizing}, and vector-wise quantization~\cite{dai2021vs}.
 In addition, many block floating-point variants~\cite{harma2022accuracy, dai2021vs, darvish2020pushing} have been proposed, with the core idea of grouping values into multiple blocks and elements within each block sharing common digits.
-Moreover, adjusting block sizes and mantissa bit widths across layers provides finer quantization.

 The closest piece related to our work is by Darvish \textit{et al.}~\cite{darvish2020pushing} that proposes MXInt quantization for DNN accelerators.
 This work is later extended to multi-level MX quantization, also known as MXFP, where the shared component can be non-integers~\cite{darvish2023shared}.
 They focus on MXInt quantization and overlook hardware optimization, while our work proposes MXInt-specific datapath optimization with design space exploration.

-{\em Quantized Transformer Accelerators:} Quantization for efficient ML inference on accelerators has been widely studied~\cite{andri2022going, song2020drq, zadeh2022mokey, zhao2021cambricon}, especially using fixed-point numbers~\cite{wang2019haq, dettmers2022llm, frantar2022gptq, dong2019hawq, xiao2022smoothquant, yao2022zeroquant, liu2023psq, liu2024spark}.
-Other work customizes hardware architectures for efficient inference~\cite{chang2021mix, wu2023msd, sharma2018bit, fan2022adaptable, ham20203, ham2021elsa, hong2022dfx, kao2023flat, li2020ftrans, lu2021sanger}.
+{\em Quantized Transformer Accelerators:} Quantization for efficient ML inference on accelerators has been widely studied~\cite{andri2022going, song2020drq, zadeh2022mokey, zhao2021cambricon}, especially using fixed-point numbers~\cite{dettmers2022llm, frantar2022gptq, xiao2022smoothquant, yao2022zeroquant, liu2023psq, liu2024spark}.
+Other work customizes hardware architectures for efficient inference~\cite{wu2023msd, fan2022adaptable, ham20203, hong2022dfx, kao2023flat, lu2021sanger}.
 GOBO~\cite{zadeh2020gobo} and EdgeBERT~\cite{tambe2021edgebert} exploit software and hardware co-designs for accelerating transformers.
 FACT~\cite{qin2023fact} and FlightLLM~\cite{zeng2024flightllm} exploit mixed-precision quantization using fixed-point numbers on linear layers.
 They only exploit quantization with fixed-point numbers, while we target MXInt quantization.

 In the domain of ViT accelerators, existing work focuses on fixed-point quantization~\cite{li2022auto, dong2023heatvit, huang2023integer}, while we propose MXInt quantization with hardware optimizations.
 They only accelerate part of the models on the FPGA, while our hardware accelerator computes the complete workload of the model.